 Nick Davies spent 40 years as a journalist, mainly doing investigative work for The Guardian, before retiring in 2016.

-Towards the end of his career, he was centrally involved in three landmark stories, uncovering the phone-hacking scandal in Rupert Murdoch’s newspaper empire; initiating the alliance of news organisations which published US war logs and cables obtained by Wikileaks; and working as part of the team which handled the British end of Edward Snowden’s leaks about the US National Security Agency.
-A consistent theme through almost all of his work was the exposure of those who abused power – governments corrupting policy, corporations bullying nations, powerful individuals abusing the vulnerable.
+Towards the end of his career, he was centrally involved in three landmark stories: uncovering the phone-hacking scandal in Rupert Murdoch’s newspaper empire; initiating the alliance of news organisations which published US war logs and cables obtained by Wikileaks; and working as part of the team which handled the British end of Edward Snowden’s leaks about the US National Security Agency.
+A consistent theme through almost all of his work was the exposure of those who abused power – corporations bullying governments, governments perverting policy, powerful individuals exploiting the vulnerable.

-He wrote six books including Flat Earth News which investigated the flow of falsehood, distortion and propaganda through mainstream news organisations.
+He wrote six books including Flat Earth News which investigated the flow of falsehood, distortion and propaganda through mainstream news organisations and its devastating impact on the societies around them.
 It also exposed routine racism in the newsroom of the Daily Mail; the manipulation of the Observer by intelligence agencies; and the collapse of journalistic standards at the Sunday Times under Rupert Murdoch.
 His most recent book, Hack Attack, which detailed Murdoch’s interference in government as well as the crime in his newsrooms, is currently being made into a film by George Clooney.

 Davies began his career as a messenger boy at the Guardian before becoming a trainee journalist with the Mirror Group from October 1976.
 By July 1979, he had switched to quality papers, starting work as a news reporter for The Guardian where he covered the siege at the Iranian embassy in London; the riots in Brixton; and the trials of the Yorkshire Ripper, Dennis Nilsen and mainland IRA activists.
 He worked on investigations into police corruption and the targeting of soft left groups by the UK Security Service, MI5.
 He went on to become Home Affairs Correspondent of The Observer and Chief Feature Writer of the short-lived London Daily News before beginning three decades as a freelance in 1987.